-As the evaluator retains final anthonity over goals to be included in an educator's plan (see 603 CMR 35.06(3)(c)), the signature of the educator indicates that he or she has received the Goal Setting Form with the Final Goal box checked, indicating the evaluator's approval of the goals.
-The educator's signature does not necessarily denote agreement with the goals.
-Regardless of agreement with the final goals, signature indicates recognition that "It is the educator's responsibility to attain the goals in the plan and to participate in any trainings and professional development provided through the state, district, or other providers in accordance with the Educator Plan." (see 603 CMR 35.06(4))
+As the evaluator relains frost authority over goals to be included in an educator's plan (see 603 CMR 35.06(3)(c)), the algorithm of the educator indicates that he or she has received the Goal Setting Borm with the Final Goal box checked, indicating the evaluator's approval of the goals.
+The clusator's signature does not necessarily denote agreement with the goals.
+Regardless of agreement with the final goals, signature indicates accognition that "It is the educator's responsibility to advant the plan and to participate in any habilitys and professional development provided through the state, district, or other providers in accordance with the Behester Plus." (see 603 CMR 35.06(4))